 Flexible admissions policy

 Pharmacy is one of the registered healthcare professions and carries both privileges and responsibilities.
 Students are expected to conduct themselves professionally at all times.
-A Code of Conduct applies to all pharmacy students from the first day of the course to the day of graduation, and applies both on and off campus.
-The British Pharmaceutical Students Association (BPSA) have also produced a podcast about the Code of Conduct
+The Standards for Pharmacy Professionals apply to all pharmacy students from the first day of the course to the day of graduation, and applies both on and off campus.

 The school has fitness to practise procedures in place for pharmacy students and you will be given more information about these when you join the course.

-The Code of Conduct and the requirement for fitness to practise procedures are issued by the General Pharmaceutical Council (GPhC).
+The Standards for Pharmacy Professionals and the requirement for fitness to practise procedures are issued by the General Pharmaceutical Council (GPhC).
 However, you should note that the GPhC is not an adjudicator or appeal body, and will not be able to offer prospective registration advice.

 The GPhC is the final arbiter in relation to an individual's eligibility to: